Sára Pusztai

-Sára Pusztai (born 16 November 2001) is a Hungarian women's football midfielder who plays for OH Leuven in the Belgian Super League, and the Hungary women's national team.
+Sára Pusztai (born 16 November 2001) is a Hungarian women's football midfielder who plays for RB Leipzig in the Frauen-Bundesliga, and the Hungary women's national team.

 Club career

 Hungary

 Pusztai started her career at Loki Focisuli in Debrecen, and first participated in futsal competitions with boys and then with girls.
 She continued playing futsal with the Ferencváros, but she also focused on big-field football and validated her talent in age group championships.
 In the 2015-16 U17 championship, she scored 17 goals, and took a silver medal in 19 games.
 Thanks to her outstanding performance, she was able to continue training in the senior team the following season.
-At the age of 15 years and three days, she made her debut in the top flight on 19 November 19 2016 against Újpest FC in the 2016–17 season.
+At the age of 15 years and three days, she made her debut in the top flight on 19 November 19, 2016 against Újpest FC in the 2016–17 season.

 She started her next season as a loan player at Kóka FNLA, where she also scored her first top-flight goal.
-After eleven games,her parent club called her back, and they expected her to be a regular player for the rest of the season.
+After eleven games, her parent club called her back, and they expected her to be a regular player for the rest of the season.
 One year later, she played an important role in her team's championship title, and started as a starter in her club's 2019–20 UEFA Women's Champions League qualifying round matches against Slovan Bratislava from Slovakia, Anenii Noi from Moldova, and Spartak Subotica from Serbia.
 In the 2020–21 UEFA Women's Champions League qualifying rounds, she contributed two goals to a 6–1 success against Racing Union Luxembourg, however, the defeat against Pomurje from Slovenia marked the end of the qualifiers for Ferencváros.
 She appeared in the 2021–22 UEFA Women's Champions League qualifying rounds against Czarni Sosnowiec from Poland, and Vllaznia from Albania.
 At the 2023–24 UEFA Women's Champions League qualifying rounds, she played against Kiryat Gat from Israel, and Spartak Myjava from Slovakia, where she scored one goal.

 Turkey

 Mid January 2024, she moved to Turkey, and joined the Istanbul-based club Beşiktaş to play in the second half of the 2023-24 Super League season.
 On 20 February 2024, she suffered rupture of muscle bundles that caused her to stay away one month from the pitch.
-She scoored four goals in eleven matches played.
+She scored four goals in eleven matches played.
 By August 2024, she left Turkey for Belgium.

 Belgium

 On 23 July 2024, Pusztai was announced at OH Leuven, signing a one-year contract to play in the 2024–25 Belgian Super League.
+On 18 February 2026, she scored the club's lone goal in a 7–1 aggregate loss against Arsenal in the playoff knockout round of the 2025–26 Champions League season.